ModusCreateOrg/ciscospark-jira/README.md

 Additionally, you need to specify which room to post the webhook notifications to.
 This is done using the `JIRA_WEBHOOK_ROOM` environment variable and should be the ID of the room you want notifications posted to.
+A script to list rooms and their IDs (`yarn list-rooms`) has been included to make finding the desired room ID easier.

 ## Deploying your own bot